 - Having high blood pressure

 A poor diet — especially one high in sugar, refined carbohydrates and trans fats, and low in healthy foods like whole grains, vegetables and fruits — may also increase your risk of diabetes.8

 Are there any specific foods that can help prevent or reverse diabetes?

 While there are no foods that can reverse diabetes if you’ve already developed it, a good number have been shown to potentially reduce your risk of developing the disease.
-Here are eight.
+Here are seven.

 Photo by Shelley Pauls on Unsplash

 1. Apples: Rich in a variety of phytochemicals that have been shown to decrease the risk of Type 2 diabetes,9 apples are widely recommended as a top food for helping prevent this disease.
 One large study found that people who ate one apple per day had a 28% lower risk of Type 2 diabetes, compared with those who didn’t eat any.10